Streetcar Expansion Spurred Development of This Squier Park Block

 1920 and 1930 census

-Apartments at 1213-1221 E. 36th Street: About a dozen families were listed as renting these apartments in 1920.
+Apartments at 1213-1221 E. 36th Street: In 1920, about a dozen families were listed as renting these apartments.
 In 1930, tenants included two lawyers, a bank stenographer, a city light company clerk, and the president of an overall company.

 3604 Tracy: 1920/ Daniel Work, a real estate man, rented this home with his wife, Carrie, and two daughters.
 1930/Harry E. Remington, a car salesman, owned this home with his wife, Bernice, and a daughter.

-3614 Tracy: 1920/Motor car salesman Fred Britton owned this home, along with wife, Lillian, two sons and two boarders, auto company accountant Mabel Johnson and insurance company stenographer Eleanor Tucker.
-1930/Dentist Charles H. Green, rented this home with his wife, Nellie, two daughters and a grandson, and two lodgers: Waldemar Koessel, a civil engineer and Harry E. Mayer, a steam railway engineer.
+3614 Tracy: 1920/Motor car salesman Fred Britton owned this home, along with their wife, Lillian, two sons, and two boarders, auto company accountant Mabel Johnson, and insurance company stenographer Eleanor Tucker.
+1930/Dentist Charles H. Green rented this home with his wife, Nellie, two daughters and a grandson, and two lodgers: Waldemar Koessel, a civil engineer, and Harry E. Mayer, a steam railway engineer.

 3618 Tracy: 1920/All the members of this household had been born in Russia.
 They included tailor David Spellman, wife Fannie, mother-in-law Bessie Levy, and nephew Rueben Spellman.
 1930/Real estate agent Fred Stanley owned here with his wife, Cora, a daughter, a son, and his mother-in-law.

-3622 Tracy: 1920/Russia-born Louis (or Lewis) Dworkowitz, a saloon keeper, lived here with wife, Anna, three sons and a daughter.
+3622 Tracy: 1920/Russia-born Louis (or Lewis) Dworkowitz, a saloon keeper, lived here with their wife, Anna, three sons, and a daughter.
 1930/ Dworkowitz, (listed by a census worker as Workowitz) was a hotel manager, living with Anna and two sons

 3624 Tracy: William T. Carnes, an artificial limb manufacturer, owned this home with his wife, Iva, and a son in both 1920 and 1930.